Abbas1Hussein/flutter_quill_extensions_lite/README.md

 #### `buttons()`

-This method adds custom buttons to the Quill editor toolbar, such as the image and divider buttons.
+This method adds custom buttons to the Quill editor toolbar, such as the image and divider buttons etc...

 ```dart
 buttons({